studam/Covid-19-fake-news/README.md

 # COVID-19 Fake News

-Using Machine Learning to detect COVID-19 Fake News.
+Collaborative Machine Learning project: Using modeling techniques to determine the legitimacy of a new source.

 # Background